 Next, you want to compare each school according to your liking and reduce your list to what you feel are your top choices.
 Keep your college list somewhere between 10–15 schools, varying in acceptances rates.
 This means a couple of safety, target, and reach schools.
 A good mixture of choices is always a good option.
 While researching each college, you’ll start to get a clearer view of what you wish to gain from your college experience.
 This will allow you to shorten or add to your school list.
 Tailoring and adjusting information and your preferred schools will help you get an idea of what suits you personally.

-Related: Narrow Down Your College Choices
+Related: How to Narrow Down Your College Choices to a Top Handful

 Get the details

 Once you have a good idea of which schools you find appealing, feel free to go deeper than the information already mentioned.
 For instance, you may feel strongly about athletic divisions or extracurriculars, mental health resources, overall scholarships, or need-blind financial aid.
 You can also consider guaranteed housing policies, the residential system, work-study opportunities, and so on.
 Don’t forget to add these categories to your list!
 Details are important and can give you insight into each school's values and if they align with your own, helping you find the perfect fit for you.
 Specific information will also allow you to compare each school and their offerings to narrow down your list to a group of institutions you would feel joyful to receive an acceptance letter from.
 Keep in mind, your ideal choices or factors to consider will vary from your peers, but this is your list.
 Don’t feel pressured to pick schools you don’t actually want to attend.
 This is important because you’ll spend numerous hours on your applications for each school, so you want to make sure you’re truly interested in attending.

 Calendars and dates